Skip to main content

 Tell us about the importance and excitement in this new Caplan Cancer Center Program.

 PL: Wistar has been at the forefront of cancer research and discovery for decades.
 Recent advances in genomic technology and computational biology have inspired us to establish the new Genome Regulation and Cell Signaling (GRCS) Program.
-This new Program brings together a diverse group of investigators to solve complicated problems underlying cancer causation, including persistent viral infection, immune response to cancer, and cell signaling changes in cancer.
+This new Program brings together a team of investigators to solve complicated problems underlying cancer causation, including persistent viral infection, immune response to cancer, and cell signaling changes in cancer.

 The GRCS Program combines multi-disciplinary expertise to solve these complicated problems from many different angles: from specialists in genome architecture and integrity like Drs.
 Tempera, Gardini, and Sarma, who focus on the physical structure of our genome, which has very critical ramifications for genetic diseases & cancers; to investigators interested in virus’ infection and cancer causation, like myself, Dr. Tempera, and Dr. Price; to researchers of inflammatory signals in cancer cells and metastasis with Drs.
 Chen and Altieri; to specialists in computational and informatic techniques like Drs.
 Madzo, Kossenkov, and Srivastava, who are essential for effective analysis and interpretation of the vast datasets our Program generates.